She's the Man: Plot

-Everyone at Illyria celebrates their victory over Cornwall, except for Duke who is hurt about Viola's deception.
-Viola introduces Sebastian and Olivia officially, and they begin dating.
-She and Sebastian's divorced parents also make up, exchanging contact information to be better parents for their children.
-She invites Duke to her debutante ball, through an invitation delivered by Sebastian, now Duke's actual roommate.
-Still hurt, Duke doesn't respond to the invitation, devastating her.

-At the ball, Viola fears Duke won't show up; she distracts herself by assisting Olivia, who is being escorted by Sebastian to the ball, and is touched that Paul offers to be her date.
-Her mother shows up with a dress suiting Viola's "no ruffles" policy, but Viola decides to go for a walk instead.
+Everyone at Illyria celebrates their victory over Cornwall except for Duke, who is hurt by Viola's deception.
+Viola introduces Sebastian to Olivia officially, and they begin dating.
+Viola suggests that she take Roger and Daphne to dinner, and they make up, exchanging contact information to be better parents for their children.
+Eunice and Toby begin dating as well.
+Viola sends Duke an apology and an invitation to her debutante ball.
+At the ball, Viola fears Duke won't show up, and distracts herself by assisting Olivia, who is being escorted to the ball by Sebastian, and is touched that Paul offers to be her date.
+Her mother shows up with a dress, but Viola decides to go for a walk instead.

-Viola finds Duke outside, who admits he has feelings for her, but insists on no more deception, which she promises.
-At the ball, Monique is escorted by Justin, Olivia by Sebastian, and Viola and Duke enter the stage late, but together, with Viola in her new dress, much to the joy of her mother.
-Viola and Duke share a kiss before joining the crowd.
-At the end of the film, Viola and Duke are shown happily playing on Illyria's soccer team together.
+Viola finds Duke outside, and he admits he has feelings for her, but insists on no more deception, which she promises.
+At the ball, Monique is escorted by Justin, Olivia by Sebastian, and Viola by Duke, who share a kiss before joining the crowd.
+At the end of the film, Viola and Duke are shown playing on Illyria's soccer team as teammates.